 Writing is the next step I take and I tend to be long winded.
 I like to try and make Yoast happy, so there are many hoops I must jump through to make that happen.
 For those who don’t know what Yoast is, it’s a plugin designed to help me with SEO and getting found on the internet.
 After writing my post, placing the correct photos in their spots and proofreading it all several times, I hold my breath and hit “Publish”.
 Doesn’t all of this sound like a lot of work?
 That’s because it is!

 Oh sometimes (often) I long for the simple days of no internet and no cell phones but that’s another blog post in itself.

 By the time my son gets off the bus at 3:45 I’m sitting at my computer in a rush to finish everything in time to make dinner.
 Such is the life of an artist.
 We spend more time marketing our art than making it due to necessity.
-If no one sees the art, it won’t get bought.
+If no one sees the art, it won’t get to go to new homes.

 Back to my Mexican Petunias.

 I think they turned out kinda nice.
 The background is dramatic and sets off the purple and green.
 Here’s some work in progress shots.

 Last night while in bed, I got a text from a friend wanting yesterdays painting, so I sold that one.
 Yay!
 It will have great new home.